subinoybiswas/RishiGPT/README.md

 # RishiGPT - AI Chatbot with the Wisdom of an Indian Monk

 RishiGPT is an AI-powered chatbot designed to provide insightful and wise responses based on the knowledge and teachings of a Rishi or Indian Monk.
-This project combines the power of the OpenAI API and the CreateChatCompletion method from the OpenAI GPT-3.5 language model.
+This project combines the power of the Google Generative API and the GenerateContent method from the Gemini Pro language model(Previously, it used the power of the OpenAI API and the CreateChatCompletion method from the OpenAI GPT-3.5 language model).
 The front end is built using HTML and CSS, and the back end is developed using Node.js and Express.js.
 ## Visit the App
-- You can find the live app [here.](https://rishigpt1.el.r.appspot.com/)
+- You can find the live app [here.](https://rishigpt.subinoy.me/)
 - See the Demo Video [here.](https://www.youtube.com/watch?v=LxT5nWDTq8Q)
 ## Features

 - Conversational Interface: Users can engage in a natural language conversation with RishiGPT, asking questions or seeking advice on various topics.
 - Wisdom of a Rishi: RishiGPT leverages the extensive knowledge and teachings of a Rishi, providing thoughtful and insightful responses to user queries.
 - Bard API Integration: The chatbot uses the GenerativeAI API and the GenerateContent method to generate responses based on user inputs.
+- OpenAI API Integration: The chatbot uses the OpenAI API and the CreateChatCompletion method to generate responses based on user inputs.(`deprecrated`)
 - Easy to Use: The chatbot interface is intuitive and user-friendly, making it accessible to many users.
 - Backend Integration: The backend is built using Node.js and Express.js, enabling seamless communication between the frontend and Generative AI API from Google.